 The College provides a generic course of studies both at the MSW and the BSW levels.
 A semester system of three years has been adopted for the BSW program since 2009, and the Credit Based Semester Grading System, initiated by the University of Mumbai started for BSW from 2011-2012 and for MSW from 2012-2013.
-In the year 2016, As per UGC requirement College adopted semester-based choice-based credit system.
+In the year 2016, As per UGC Requirement College adopted semester-based choice-based credit system.
 The syllabus was revised as per the structure recommended by the UGC.
 The curriculum is carefully designed to ensure that the student has a broad base of the necessary knowledge, skills and attitudes to function in a variety of settings related to the existing employment opportunity in the development sector.
 Despite being generic programs, the courses are designed to deepen students' interest in specific areas through fieldwork, research projects, term paper and elective subjects.
+From 2023 College has revised BSW 4 Year Course as per the NEP 2020, UGC guidelines.